paul-mccormack/AzureAutomationResourceCleanUp/README.md

 | project id, name'
 ```

-An NSG can be attached to a Subnet or a NIC.  not attached to anything the properties doesn't contain `properties.networkInterfaces` or `properties.subnets`.
+An NSG can be attached to a Subnet or a NIC.
+If not attached to anything the properties doesn't contain `properties.networkInterfaces` or `properties.subnets`.
 To prevent already identified resources being found again on the next run and the date value of the tag being overwritten I have included a check to filter out already tagged resource with the line `| where tags !contains "Orphaned Resource"`.

 ## Checking it works